AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_fluter.md

 ## Understand the tech

-The Agora Chat SDK provides the `ChatGroup`, `ChatGroupManager`, and `ChatGroupEventListener` classes for chat group management, which allows you to implement the following features:
+The Agora Chat SDK provides the `ChatGroup`, `ChatGroupManager`, and `ChatGroupManagerListener` classes for chat group management, which allows you to implement the following features:

 - Create and destroy a chat group
 - Join and leave a chat group